-~ Completed within 5 years prior to pre-licensure BSN program entry

-@ Course may not be transferred in from another institution

-+ Approved general education alternative course

-General Education Course
+- ~ Completed within 5 years prior to pre-licensure BSN program entry - @ Course may not be transferred in from another institution - +Approved general education alternative course - # General Education Course

-NOTE: Science courses with (~) must have been completed within 5 years of admission into the pre-licensure BSN program.
+Note: Science courses with (-) must have been completed within 5 years of admission into the prelicensure BSN program.
 Students with science courses 5 years or older will be required to take NUR 3093 Survey of Anatomy & Physiology.
-Students with science courses 10 years or older will be required to re-take the science courses.
+Students with science courses 10 years or older will be required to retake the science courses.

-NOTE: Students are required to take nationally normed tests throughout the curriculum and to make satisfactory scores on such tests.
-During the final semester of nursing courses, students are required to take a comprehensive exit exam.
-If satisfactory scores are not achieved on these tests, repeat testing and remediation may be required with an additional fee before progressing and/or taking the licensure exam.
+Note: Students are required to take nationally normed tests throughout the curriculum and to make satisfactory scores on such tests.
+If satisfactory scores are not achieved on these tests, repeat testing and remediation may be required.

-NOTE: Students entering the pre-licensure BSN program will automatically be enrolled in NRS 3010 New Student Orientation.
-This is a no cost/no credit course designed to familiarize the student with the program and learning management system.
+Note: Students entering the pre-licensure BSN program will automatically be enrolled in NRS 3010 New Student Orientation.
+This is a no-cost/no-credit course designed to familiarize the student with the program and learning management system.